 One of the most important things is that you have a routine.
 You and your partner agree on the routine and implement it, take the reigns.

 Sleeping arrangements?
-Who does what feed?
+Who does what feeds?
 Who sleeps, and when.
 How about the bedtime routine?
 Bathing?
-Get it done, implement a routine.
+Get it done, and implement a routine.
 You will thank me for it.

 7. Support Your Partner

-This is a very big tip and one that cannot be ignored.
+This is a huge tip and one that cannot be ignored.

-Let’s face it, your mental toughness is going to be tested, both during the pregnancy, during the childbirth, and after the childbirth.
+Let’s face it, your mental toughness is going to be tested, both during pregnancy, during childbirth, and after birth.
 Actually, for the rest of your life!

-BUT, you are not going to be in as much physical pain as your partner.
-AND you haven’t got hormones dictating every mood.
-Seriously, these bad boys will load up at the drop of a hat, and crash in an instant, leaving your partner flicking between moods, and between being tired, and wide awake.
+But you will not be in as much physical pain as your partner.
+And you haven’t got hormones dictating every mood.
+Seriously, these bad boys will load up at the drop of a hat and crash instantly, leaving your partner flicking between moods and between being tired and wide awake.

 Increase confidence that you know what you are doing.
-That will give your partner confidence that they can leave the baby with you while they sleep.
-Your partner will need to see you as a partner and not a burden.
-Be useful, be a Dad!
+That will give your partner the confidence to leave the baby with you while they sleep.
+Your partner will need to see you as a partner, not a burden.
+Be helpful, be a Dad!

-When you look back to becoming a Father for the first time, you will want pictures and videos of the whole experience.
+When you look back on becoming a Father for the first time, you will want pictures and videos of the whole experience.

 During childbirth, I received a few short responses for wanting to capture the moment.
-Instead of doing it anyway, I respected the wishes of my Wife and only took pictures when she wasn’t looking!
+Instead of doing it anyway, I respected my wife’s wishes and only took pictures when she wasn’t looking!

-Make sure you have the ability to take pictures and record videos of the build-up, the childbirth and the first moments that you both become parents for the first time.
-This really is very important.
+Make sure you can take pictures and record videos of the build-up, childbirth, and the first moments that you both become parents for the first time.
+This is very important.

-You can set expectations right at the very beginning by agreeing that you will be recording the memories, even if you are not keen on the idea at the time.
+You can set expectations at the very beginning by agreeing that you will be recording the memories, even if you are not keen on the idea.

 9. Prepare for the last stages of pregnancy

-You need to be fully prepped and ready to rock and roll at the drop of a hat.
-Make sure you are ready…..
+You must be fully prepped and ready to rock and roll at the drop of a hat.
+Make sure you are ready for a baby.

 At this point, you should already have the hospital bags ready, but there are some things you might be missing.

 Have you arranged your work around your leave?
 Do you have any important meetings close to the big day?
-Now is a good time to move them forward if you can.
+Now is an excellent time to move them forward if you can.
 How about visitors after the birth, have you spoken to friends and family to arrange it?
 Make sure you clear it with your partner first!

-Ultimately, if you have prepped this far, the last few weeks is going to be a simple of case waiting around for it to happen.
+Ultimately, if you have prepped this far, the last few weeks will be a simple case of waiting around for it to happen.
 You should be at the stage where you can grab the car keys and go.

-Actually, that brings me onto another word that you will need more of in the whole ‘becoming a Father for the first time’ experience, and that is PATIENCE!
+That brings me to another word you will need more of in the ‘becoming a father for the first time’ experience: PATIENCE!

 Patience is a virtue, so they say.
 It is a virtue that you will need in abundance too.